DovAmir/httpclientAuthHelper/README.md

         client.executeMethod(httpget);

     /*
-        Example a: connect to a service  that is protected by KERBEROS and has a  certificate  whose CA is in my JDK trust store.
+        Example b: connect to a service  that is protected by KERBEROS and has a  certificate  whose CA is in my JDK trust store.
         The service returns a gziped json response and accepts only for browser user agents. also this will log the kerberos handshake